tolauwae/phd-thesis/src/conclusion/conclusion.typ

 #import "../introduction/introduction.typ": C1, C2, C3, C4
+#import "../../lib/class.typ": note

-This dissertation introduced several new ways of debugging embedded systems, based on a virtual machine approach with sound, and complete debugging semantics.
+This dissertation introduced three new ways of debugging embedded systems, based on a virtual machine approach with sound, and complete debugging semantics.
 While we have discussed the conclusions for each of the contributions in their respective chapters, we now consider the bigger picture one last time.
-In this final chapter, we sum up again the overarching challenges we set out to address, and briefly summarize our contributions in relation to these challenges, and discuss some possible future directions.
+In this final chapter, we sum up the overarching challenges we set out to address, and briefly summarize our contributions in relation to these challenges, and discuss possible future directions.

 == Remote debugging for WebAssembly